Rudlandh/qt-fasarchiver/README.md

 # qt5-fsarchiver
-Program for save and restore partitions, directories, MBR/GPT, Clone partitions, make Images
+The Program qt5-fsarchiver is the translation from qt4-fsarchiver to the Qt5 environment. qt5-fsarchiver save and restore partitions, directories, MBR/GPT, Clone partitions and  make Images.